 - Set a good example.
 Children learn more by watching adults than in any other way.

 - Give your child choices that will avoid power struggles.
-For example, “Would you like apple slices or raisins?”
+For example, “Would you like milk or water?”
 A little decision-making power can give your child a lot of confidence.

 - Try giving yourself a timeout if you think you are about to lose your patience.
 Step away from the situation and try to readdress it when you are back in full control.

 - Parent with the end game in mind.
 Look at long-term solutions that will eventually help kids make their own decisions.
-Show your child respect, and understand that criticizing, discouraging, blaming and shaming can cause more hurt than help.
+Show your child respect and understand that criticizing, discouraging, blaming and shaming can cause more hurt than help at any age.

 2 to 6 years old